MalcolmMielle/bark_monitor/README.md

 Do you want to know if your dog is actually noisy when you are gone but you don't (and don't want to buy) a baby cam?

 Then this project is for you!

+## Install

+`pip install -e .`

+Tested with python 3.9, should work with higher versions too.

 ## How to use the bark monitor